Jerrythafast/strnaming/README.md

 The built-in reference sequence cache was introduced, along with the new mandatory ACTION command-line argument.

+Reference sequence analysis now guarantees that all repeat units in the final result are actually repeated.

 ### Version 1.0.0 (21 december 2020)
 Initial release of STRNaming.